-There can be little doubts that cats may profit from consuming fresh meat.
-However, the one potentially overlooked aspect of this theory concerns the fact that they prefer to devour their prey completely.
+There can be little doubt that cats profit from consuming fresh meat.
+However, one potentially overlooked aspect of this theory concerns the fact that they prefer to devour their prey completely.
 One can’t help but wonder: can cats eat bones?

-If cooked, the bones can become brittle and cause serious injuries in any area throughout the entire digestive system when these fragments decide to break into sharp splinters.
+If cooked, bones can become brittle and cause serious injuries throughout the entire digestive system when these fragments break into sharp splinters.

-Unfortunately, shifting from the usual dry (processed) cat food to raw meat is not as easy as it seems.
-Cat owners need to wean off their feline companion’s dependence on kibbles by slowly replacing it with fresh morsels.
+Unfortunately, shifting from the usual dry, processed cat food to raw meat is not as easy as it seems.
+Cat owners need to wean their feline companion’s dependence on kibble by slowly replacing it with fresh morsels.

-More importantly, serious considerations in terms of hygiene must not be overlooked.
-After all, raw meat can easily become a hotbed of parasites in a less-than-meticulous preparation.
+Along with this, serious considerations in terms of hygiene must not be overlooked.
+Raw meat can easily become a hotbed of parasites when less than meticulously stored.

-One must be able to secure the approval of the attending vet physician (as well as apply to other suggestions for supplementing the diet) prior to planning a meal based on this bold approach.
+One must be able to secure the approval of the attending vet physician (as well as follow all suggestions for supplementing the diet) prior to implementing this bold approach to meal planning.

 Safe Simulated Alternatives

-Considering the benefits and realistic trials involving feral diet, not every cat owner is willing to take such a huge leap of faith.
-Some would believe this lifestyle change to be too overwhelming to implement, especially with the possible constraints in terms of time and resources.
+Considering the benefits and realistic trials involving the Feral Diet, not every cat owner will be willing to take such a huge leap.
+Some might believe this lifestyle change to be too overwhelming to implement, especially with the possible constraints in terms of time and resources.

-The question stands: must it be always what cats would eat in the wild?
+The question stands: must you always feed cats what they would eat in the wild?

-For those who don’t think that feeding their cat raw meat is a viable option yet, they can pretty much opt for a diet that does not deviate from a more familiar reality.
-However, it is crucial to make the slightest modifications despite the intention of remaining within the customary realm.
+For those who don’t think that feeding their cat raw meat is a viable option yet, you can pretty much opt for a diet that does not deviate from mainstream recommendations.
+However, it can help to make some slight modifications despite maintaining a customary diet.

-Experts would advice cat owners to replace the typical dry cat food with a wet canned variety.
+Experts advise cat owners to replace their typical dry cat food with a wet canned variety.
 Increased water content and reduced carbohydrates go a long way in terms of preventing ubiquitous progressive conditions like chronic kidney disease (CKD), diabetes, and feline obesity.